Brian R. Doak

 Teaching and Research Interests: Hebrew Bible / Old Testament; history of biblical interpretation; archaeology of the ancient Near East; comparative religion in the ancient world; the Book of Job; iconography and art history of the ancient Near East

 Brian R. Doak joined the Religious Studies faculty in the Fall of 2011.
 Prior to this, he taught a range of courses on the Bible, Classics, and Hebrew language at Harvard University (Teaching Fellow, 2008–2010) and Missouri State University (2004–2006).
-Doak has conducted archaeological fieldwork with the Leon Levy Expedition to Ashkelon (Israel) and served as an editorial assistant for Harvard Theological Review.
-In 2009, he was awarded a Derek Bok Center for Teaching and Learning Certificate of Distinction at Harvard University.
-He is the recent recipient of the Aviram Prize for archaeological research (2012) and the George Fox University Undergraduate Researcher of the Year (2014).
+Doak has conducted archaeological fieldwork with the Leon Levy Expedition to Ashkelon (Israel), and he is the recent recipient of the Aviram Prize for archaeological research (2012) and the George Fox University Undergraduate Researcher of the Year (2014).

-Professor Doak's first book, The Last of the Rephaim: Conquest and Cataclysm in the Heroic Ages of Ancient Israel, was published by the Ilex Foundation via Harvard University Press (December, 2012), and his second book, coming out in the Fall of 2014, is Consider Leviathan: Narratives of Nature and Self in Job (Fortress Press).
+Professor Doak is the author of three books: The Last of the Rephaim: Conquest and Cataclysm in the Heroic Ages of Ancient Israel (2012); Consider Leviathan: Narratives of Nature and Self in Job (2014); and the forthcoming Phoenician Aniconism in its Mediterranean and Near Eastern Contexts (SBL Press, 2015).
 He is the co-author (with Steve Sherwood) of The Bible: Ancient Context and Ongoing Community (Kendall Hunt, 2014), an introductory textbook for a first-year Bible course.
-He has a fourth volume currently underway, Phoenician Aniconism in its Mediterranean and Near Eastern Contexts (SBL Press; Archaeology and Bible series).
 In addition to other reviews and essays, he has recently published articles in the Journal of Biblical Literature, Harvard Theological Review, Israel Exploration Journal, the Journal of Hebrew Scriptures, and Biblical Theology Bulletin.

 Doak is a member of the Society of Biblical Literature, the American Schools of Oriental Research, and the Society for Ancient Mediterranean Religions.
 He lives in Newberg with his wife and two daughters.